jaogoy/starrocks/contrib/starrocks-python-client/docs/design/compare.md

 ### Accessing Dialect-Specific Options

-A key implementation detail is how SQLAlchemy handles dialect-specific keyword arguments (like `starrocks_PARTITION_BY`).
-Whether a `Table` object is created by the user (e.g., `Table('my_table', metadata, starrocks_PARTITION_BY=...)`, or ORM style) or reflected from the database by the inspector, SQLAlchemy normalizes these options.
+A key implementation detail is how SQLAlchemy handles dialect-specific keyword arguments (like `starrocks_partition_by`).
+Whether a `Table` object is created by the user (e.g., `Table('my_table', metadata, starrocks_partition_by=...)`, or ORM style) or reflected from the database by the inspector, SQLAlchemy normalizes these options.

 All `starrocks_` prefixed arguments are collected and stored in a dictionary accessible via `table.dialect_options['starrocks']`.